Zeta functions of virtually nilpotent groups: Introduction

-\end{thm} As a consequence of one of the main steps in the proof of Theorem 1 we get: \begin{coro} The subgroup zeta function and the normal zeta function of a $\tau$-group are Euler products of cone integrals over $\mb{Q}$. \end{coro} This corollary allows us to apply the properties of cone integrals to zeta functions of $\tau$-groups directly, without the necessity of linearise the computation of cone integral by using the Mal'cev correspondence between $\tau$-groups and Lie rings and with the lack of some local factors \cite[Remark after Corollary 5.6]{dSG}.
-However, computations of cone integrals here are strongly much more difficult.
-In \cite{S} we used the method employed in the proof of Theorem \ref{thm2} to compute the zeta functions of all finitely generated torsion free virtually nilpotent groups of Hirsch length 3, called 3-dimensional almost Bieberbach groups.
+\end{thm} As a consequence of one of the main steps in the proof of Theorem 1 we get \begin{coro} The subgroup zeta function and the normal zeta function of a $\tau$-group are Euler products of cone integrals over $\mb{Q}$. \end{coro} This corollary allows us to apply the properties of cone integrals to zeta functions of $\tau$-groups directly, without the necessity of linearising the computation of cone integral by using the Mal'cev correspondence between $\tau$-groups and Lie rings and with the lack of some local factors \cite[Remark after Corollary 5.6]{dSG}.
+However, computations of cone integrals here are much more difficult.
+The method to express $\zeta_{S,K}^*(s)$ as an Euler product of cone integrals is used in \cite{S} to compute the zeta functions of all finitely generated torsion free virtually nilpotent groups of Hirsch length 3, called 3-dimensional almost Bieberbach groups.